sobolevn/my-talks/README.md

 I gave a brief overview of well-known security failures at different levels.
 Including small business, corporations, and government.

-I have also showed that it is getting worse.
+I have also shown that it is getting worse.

 ### How to learn programming, and not just Python